Written by: Jim Wynorski and Mike MacLean

 "Get me a beer!"

-Just when you thought Saturday nights were safe, SyFy and Roger Corman have returned with yet another crappy creature feature; these seemingly monthly abominations are basically the horror fansí equivalent to having their period at this point.
+Just when you thought Saturday nights were safe, SyFy and Roger Corman have returned with yet another crappy creature feature; at this point, these abominations are basically the horror fansí equivalent to being slammed with monthly bills.
+Try as you might to ignore them, you feel obligated to address them.
 This time out, Corman has dragged fellow bad-movie maker Jim Wynorski along for Dinocroc vs. Supergator.
 I can only assume that the addition of the guy who brought us such classics as Ghoulies IV and Return of Swamp Thing indicates an extreme willingness to somehow make something thatís even worse than the previous efforts have been.

 Obviously, creatures donít become Dinocrocs or Supergators naturally; theyíre the result of a genetic experiment gone terribly wrong (not that they can ever go any other way).
 It turns out a shady businessman (David Carradine) has been funneling government money into a project to breed these things for an army or something; anyway, they get loose, people get eaten, and some government agents, a local conservation officer, and a cajun gator hunter (among many more) enlist to wrangle the creatures up.